leanprover-community/blog/posts/backstage-with-pechersky.md

 as a sum over permutations over something else.
 I found it really hard!
 That led to some of the contributions I've had in reorganizing `fin`, or making permutations expressible via `cycle`, and just learning more in general.
-I think that in the end, through the work of Anne and Reid Barton and Sebastien Gouezel, we do have that the Laplacian expansion of `det` is equal.
+I think that in the end, through the work of Anne and Reid Barton and Sébastien Gouëzel, we do have that the Laplacian expansion of `det` is equal.

 That time that I joined the mathlib community was May/June 2020.
 I was very lonely,